Maharam extension and stationary stable processes: Introduction

-This property of the Lévy measure is characteristic of $\alpha$-stable processes and can be translated into an ergodic theoretic statement:
+This property of the L\'{e}vy measure is characteristic of $\alpha$-stable processes and can be translated into an ergodic theoretic statement:

-The measurable non-singular flow $\left\{ R_{c}\right\} _{c\in\mathbb{R}_{+}}$ is dissipative and the multiplicative coefficient $c^{-\alpha}$ has an outstanding importance in that matter, since it reveals the structure of a Maharam transformation.
-The importance is even greater when there is more invariance involved (stationary $\alpha$-stable processes, etc...), as in the present paper.
+The measurable nonsingular flow $\{ R_{c}\} _{c\in\mathbb{R}_{+}}$ is dissipative and the multiplicative coefficient $c^{-\alpha}$ has an outstanding importance in this matter, since it reveals the structure of a Maharam transformation.
+The importance is even greater when there is more invariance involved (stationary $\alpha$-stable processes, etc$.\ldots$), as in the present paper.

-The paper is organised as follows.
-In Section \ref{sec:Spectral-representation} we recall what a spectral representation is and in Section \ref{sec:Some-terminology}, we give the necessary background in non-singular ergodic theory.
-Maharam systems are introduced in Section \ref{sec:Maharam-transformation} and the link with Lévy measures of stable processes, together with spectral representations is exposed in Section \ref{sec:L=0000E9vy-measure-as}.
-Section \ref{sec:Refinements-of-the} is a refinement of the structure of stable processes.
-We deduce from the preceding results some ergodic properties in Section \ref{sec:Ergodic-properties}.
+The paper is organized as follows.
+In Section \ref{secSpectral-representation} we recall what a spectral representation is, and in Section \ref{secSome-terminology}, we give the necessary background in nonsingular ergodic theory.
+Maharam systems are introduced in Section \ref{secMaharam-transformation}, and the link with L\'{e}vy measures of stable processes, together with spectral representations is exposed in Section \ref{secL=0000E9vy-measure-as}.
+Section \ref{secRefinements-of-the} is a refinement of the structure of stable processes.
+We deduce from the preceding results some ergodic properties in Section \ref{secErgodic-properties}.